svshayt/projects/leetcode/README.md

 🟢 1920.
 Build Array from Permutation
 🟢 1929.
 Concatenation of Array
 🟢 2011.
-Final Value of Variable After Performing Operations 🟢 2469.
+Final Value of Variable After Performing Operations 🟢 2114.
+Maximum Number of Words Found in Sentences
+🟢 2469.
 Convert the Temperature
 🟢 2574.
 Left and Right Sum Differences
 </pre>